muazwzxv/Customer-Fraud-Microservices/README.md

 - the fraud service will check whether they are fraudulent
 - There will be Fraud Record service that will store information of individuals who have been deemed fraud

+**TODO**

+- [ ] Add authentication for users and admin with proper roles
+- [ ] Proper UUID and Internal id for each entity in the database (UUID being public, and ID is internal)
+- [ ] Proper logic for checking fraud